deckerego/Macropad_4chord_MIDI/README.md

 need to reboot the device with the Macropad's drive mounted in read/write mode.
-To do that, reboot the device using the boot switch on the left of the Macropad, and then after releasing the button immediately hold down the rotary encoder button.
+To do that, reboot the device using the boot switch on the left of the Macropad, and then after releasing the button immediately hold down the blinking top-left key on the keypad (KEY1).
 You should see the text "Enabling Updates" quickly appear on the screen, and then a removable drive will mount in read/write mode that contains some documentation and the Macropad's CircuitPython code.

 ## Configuring